Standing closet with open drawers filled with clothes, shoe rack, tote boxes

 4. Sell or swap your textbooks

-Buyback programs in your school’s bookstore can save you a bundle when you’re first buying textbooks, but that’s not all they can do for you.
+Buyback programs in your school’s bookstore can save you a bundle when you’re buying textbooks, but that’s not all they can do for you.
 They also offer easy cash at the end of every term.
 Selling your books is a great way to keep down clutter and save space in your room.
-Textbooks take up a lot of valuable storage real estate, and you often don’t even need the full book.
-Get what you can from the school library or book sharing program at your college.
+Textbooks take up a lot of valuable storage space, and you often don’t even need the full book.
+Get what you can from the school library or book-sharing program at your college, or see if there's a digital version to eliminate the need for a physical book.

 5. Maximize your closet space